Media-Bias-Group/Taxomatic/README.md

 ## Overview

-This repository contains the code, data, and evaluation files used in the thesis **"Comprehensively Understanding Media Bias by Creating an LLM-based Definition Evaluation Framework"**.
+This repository contains the code, data, and evaluation files used in the paper **"Leveraging Large Language Models for Automated Definition Extraction with TaxoMatic - a Case Study on Media Bias"**.
 The project explores the feasibility of using Large Language Models (LLMs) to extract, classify, and evaluate definitions related to media bias from academic literature.
+More information will be added in case of paper acceptance.

 ## Project Structure